Wayne Rooney: Style of play

 Rooney pictured with Manchester United in 2016.
 Highly regarded for his technical ability, link-up play and goalscoring, Rooney was also praised for his teamwork and commitment.

 Regarded as one of the best players of his generation, Rooney was a creative, energetic forward who combined technical skill with strength and physicality, while also excelling in the air despite being 1.76 m tall.
 He was a versatile attacker, capable of playing anywhere along the front line; although his preferred role was as a striker.
 Rooney was also used as a supporting forward, or even as a winger.
 As his pace and movement declined as he entered his thirties, he was deployed in deeper, more creative roles, as an attacking midfielder, as a deep-lying playmaker, or even as a central or box-to-box midfielder, in particular under former manager Louis van Gaal, due to his vision, range of passing, runs forward from midfield, and team-work.
 He was also occasionally deployed as a false attacking midfielder, and as a false 9 throughout his career.

 A prolific goalscorer in his prime at Manchester United, Rooney was a powerful striker of the ball and an accurate finisher, capable of scoring both inside and outside the penalty area, as well as from volleys.
 His ball striking ability saw him score from inside his own half for Manchester United, Everton, and D.C.
 United.
 He was praised for his work-rate and stamina by players, managers and the media, and was highly regarded for his dedication and willingness to press opponents when possession had been lost in order to win back the ball and start attacking plays.
 While not known to be particularly prolific from free kicks, he also often took set pieces and penalties throughout his career, although his record from the spot was somewhat inconsistent.
+ESPN said that Rooney's 2009–10 season saw him reach the same level as Messi and Ronaldo, which was the first season since Ronaldo and Carlos Tevez departed United.